What can I say. I'm a classic geek in many respects.

 Custom wrist rest

 Two meece.
 One for laptop, other for tower system.
-(Haven't gotten around to hooking up one mouse to the KVM switch)
+(Haven't gotten

 KVM switch (They've nicely dropped in price so they're quite affordable.)